ovh/docs/pages/web/hosting/cms_manage_1_click_module/guide.en-ca.md

 > [!warning]
 >
 > Deleting your 1-click module **will not automatically delete its database**.
-If you launch the installation of a new CMS without having previously deleted the database from the previous one and if your hosting plan does not allow the automatic creation of another database, the message "[An error has occurred loading the information (You need at least one free database)](https://docs.ovh.com/ca/en/hosting/error-frequently-1-click-modules/#an-error-has-occurred-loading-the-information-you-need-at-least-one-free-database)" will appear in your control panel.
+If you launch the installation of a new CMS without having previously deleted the database from the previous one and if your hosting plan does not allow the automatic creation of another database, the message "[An error has occurred loading the information (You need at least one free database)](https://docs.ovh.com/ca/en/hosting/error-frequently-1-click-modules/#an-error-has-occurred-loading-the-information-you-need-at-least-one-free-database)" will appear in your Control Panel.
 >
 > If you have a [Personal Hosting](https://www.ovhcloud.com/en-ca/web-hosting/personal-offer/) subscription or if you have already created all four databases of your [Professional Hosting](https://www.ovhcloud.com/en-ca/web-hosting/professional-offer/) or [Performance Hosting](https://www.ovhcloud.com/en-ca/web-hosting/performance-offer/), you will need to delete the database identified in [step 1](#step1) **BEFORE** creating a new 1-click module.
 >